open-iscsi/tcmu-runner/README.md

 There are two different ways to write a tcmu-runner plugin handler:

 1. one can register .handle_cmd to take the full control of command handling
-2. or else one can register .{read, write, flush, ...} to only handle storage IO stuff.
+2. or else one can register .{read, write, flush, ...} to handle specific operations and .handle_cmd to override the generic handling if needed.

 With the option 1, tcmu-runner is in charge of the event loop for your plugin, and your handler's `handle_cmd` function is called